Icinga/icinga2/doc/3-monitoring-basics.md

       email = "icinga@localhost"
     }

 If you don't set the `states` and `types` configuration attributes for the `User` object, notifications for all states and types will be sent.

+Details on troubleshooting notification problems can be found [here](#troubleshooting).

 You should choose which information you (and your notified users) are interested in case of emergency, and also which information does not provide any value to you and